 When I tell you that I love my daily life, it’s not a line I toss out as a piece of my branding.
 It’s a peek into what I have created.
 It’s not me gloating about what I have achieved, but a conscious effort to share what I have learned.

 When I dig into the past, I try not to linger there too long.
-Thirteen years ago, not only was I unhappy, I experienced day after day of gut-level misery.
+If you were to know me before 2004, you would have met a woman who, not only was unhappy.
+But I was experiencing day after day of gut-level misery.
 I popped anti-depressants and numbed myself with food, alcohol, and exercise.
 As a child I learned that it was best to wear the mask of “I Live a Happy and Picture Perfect Life,” so none of my friends really knew how bad things had become.

 My husband wasn’t my partner, but my adversary.
 I lived in an almost constant state of shame thanks to my lack of integrity with my own values.
 Though one of my top values is truth, I became a habitual liar.
 Because when I or either of our daughters displayed our imperfections in any way (especially with behavior problems at school), he would go overboard in punishment.
 Most damaging to all of us was his complete withdrawal of affection if anyone committed an “infraction” when he would refuse to even speak to whoever had been “bad” for days and weeks at a time.